git-afsantos/haros/README.md

 ## Current Status

-HAROS is still being developed, as of January 2021.
+HAROS is still being developed, as of August 2021.

 ## Installing